-Elementary Halloween Dance The Wayne Kindergarten class would like to invite you to a Halloween Costume Dance Party!
-All Wayne students Pre-K through fifth grade are welcome and must be accompanied by an adult the entire time.
-The dance will be on Friday, October 27, from 6-8 p.m. in the Wayne Cafeteria. (adults are free.)
-There will be a 6-8 p.m., in the cafeteria.
-Dress small concession stand as well. up to have fun!
+Wayne School News Heather Spray Wayne School Call With Your News If you have any community news, let us know.
+We would be happy to report your events and news items.
+News articles need to be delivered to the school by 9:30 a.m. each Monday.
+Call Heather Spray at Wayne Middle School at 449-3305.
+Elementary Halloween The Wayne Kindergarten class would like to invite you to a Halloween Costume Dance All Wayne students Pre-K through fifth grade are welcome and must be accompanied by an adult the entire time.
+The dance will be on Friday, October 27, from 6-8 p.m. in the Wayne Cafeteria. small concession stand as well. up to have fun!
 Don't forget to wear your costumes!
 There will have a costume contest!
 Math Hall of Fame At Wayne Elementary School we know the importance of students knowing all of their math facts.
 Students who know their math facts have a great foundation built to be able to learn new math skills as they grow.
 As an added reward, students receive a medal, school and local recognition, and a pizza party with Principal Donna Soutee at the end of the school year.
 Wayne Elementary is proud to announce our newest members into the Math Hall of Fame are Allison Wooten, Jimmy Lockwood, Jaci McGowen and Addie Hamit.
 Upcoming Events: